annotation/text-fabric/tf/docs/about/apps.md

 ### other modules

-If you organize bits of the functionality of a TF-app into modules to be imported by `app.py`, you can put them in this same directory.
+If you organize bits of the functionality of a corpus app into modules to be imported by `app.py`, you can put them in this same directory.

 !!! caution "Do not `import` app-dependent modules"